 If you find yourself in the Philippines, this journey is definitely worth the effort (and it can feel like an effort with a minimum 18-hour round trip on broken roads from Manila).
 Here’s my guide to visiting the Batad rice terraces.
+(Speaking of visas, I got caught out trying to enter the Philippines on a one-way ticket.
+Here’s my guide to the Philippines entry requirements and what to check before you travel).

 Getting to the Batad rice terraces from Manila